— frequently asked questions

 Since each image has it's own unique number (1-46), an Artist Proof (AP) constitutes no more than nine percent of the 46 total prints and are reserved for my personal use as gifts, samples and charitable contributions.
 They are numbered A/P (? of 4) just beneath the image.
 So essentially, Artist Proof's are the first four printed images of any image and limited to 46 total.

 There's only a total of four AP's available for each published image.
 So when they're gone, they're gone.
 This 5" x 7" image is printed on the same high quality fine art paper that's used with all of my work.
 Just below the printed A/P number, there's also a faint printed signature. .
 They're available through the online galleries in limited supply and have a $8.00 charge to help cover packaging and cost related to shipping.
-Click HERE to see samples.
+Click HERE to see samples and use this FORM to request an artist proof.

 How are you pronouncing Lightscap3s?